timokoch/dumux-erosion/README.md

 makes use of the [Distributed Unified Numerics Environment (DUNE)](https://www.dune-project.org/).
 I/O is efficient and easy due to [GridFormat](https://github.com/dglaeser/gridformat).
 Visualizations included in this repo have been made with [ParaView](https://www.paraview.org/).
+DuMux-erosion in an application developed by Timo Koch.